websdotcom/Stepwise/README.md

 All of the examples in this README and others can be found in the library's tests, in [StepwiseTests.swift](https://github.com/websdotcom/Stepwise/blob/master/StepwiseTests/StepwiseTests.swift).

+### Random Goodies

+Set `Stepwise.StepDebugLoggingEnabled` to `true` to get log messages of what's happening in your steps.

 ### License

     Copyright (c) 2014, Webs <kevin@webs.com>